ruboto/ruboto-irb/README.markdown

+#Ruboto-IRB

 http://ruboto.com

 To get this working on Android, you'll need to do two things:

-0. Look at the various *.EXAMPLE files, copy over without without the EXAMPLE part, and edit accordingly if needed.
+* Look at the various *.EXAMPLE files, copy over without without the EXAMPLE part, and edit accordingly if needed.
 Some toolkits will generate needed files, but if not then hack by hand.

 This is particuallry true if you are doing development vis the command line and vi, and not